-A prolonged period of extracting groundwater in excess of the sustainable yield can cause chronic lowering of groundwater elevations in the Subbasin and could cause an undesirable result in the future.
-Impacts of declining groundwater levels would be considered undesirable results if 25% or more of the RMS wells are below the MT for two (2) consecutive measurements.
-If the water year is dry or critically dry, then the levels below the MT are not undesirable if groundwater management allows for recover in average or wetter years.
+A prolonged period of extracting groundwater greater than the sustainable yield can cause chronic lowering of groundwater elevations in the Subbasin and could cause an undesirable result in the future.
+Impacts of declining groundwater levels would be considered undesirable results if 25% or more of the RMS wells are below the minimum threshold for two (2) consecutive measurements.
+If the water year is dry or critically dry, then the levels below the MTs are not undesirable if groundwater management allows for recover in average or wetter years.
 The undesirable results are based on the Sacramento Valley Index (SVI) as calculated in 2021.
-The water year index is currently calculated by the following formula:
+The water year index is currently calculated by the following formula (note that maf is million-acre feet):